dongli/legacy-packman/README.md

 - Check if the packages, which are not sensitive to compiler, are already installed by system.
 If yes, use the system one.
-- Combine the install prefix of 'netcdf_c', 'netcdf_cxx' and 'netcdf_fortran'.
+- Consider to distribute precompiled packages like other package managers to save the installation time and power comsuption, but need to support more different system configurations.

 Author
 ======